gpereira86/bashChromeOpenWebsites/README.md

-# bashChromeOpenWebsites
+## Batch Chrome Open Websites
-Bash to open websites in the Chrome browser:
+Batch to open websites in the Chrome browser:

 ___
 @echo off